Nicholas Francis (judge)

-Sir Peter Nicholas Francis, KC, styled Mr Justice Francis, is a British High Court judge.
+Sir Peter Nicholas Francis is a British retired High Court judge.

 Early life

-Francis was educated at Radley College before going up to Downing College, Cambridge.
+Francis was educated at Radley College and Downing College, Cambridge.

 Career

 Francis was called to the Bar by Middle Temple in 1981, and became a King's Counsel in 2002.
 He specialised in family law, and became head of chambers at 29 Bedford Row in 2002.

 He was appointed as an Assistant Recorder in 1999 and later a Recorder to sit on the South Eastern Circuit in July, 2000.

 He would be appointed as a Deputy High Court judge in 2011.
 He would later be appointed as a High Court judge in 2016 and assigned to the Family Division by the Lord Chief Justice.
-He received the customary knighthood from Queen Elizabeth II on the 16th of December 2016 in the 2016 Special Honours.
+He received the customary knighthood from Queen Elizabeth II on16th of December 2016.

+On 22 April 2024, the Lady Chief Justice issued Francis with formal advice for misconduct related to having delayed the issuing of a judgement by 18 months after the hearing had taken place.
+Francis accepted the finding of the nominated judge and expressed his regret at the delay.
+His explanation that at the time he was facing challenging personal circumstances and a busy workload was taken into consideration as mitigating circumstances.